 Wage Growth in the United Kingdom averaged 2.88 percent from 2001 until 2020, reaching an all time high of 6.70 percent in February of 2007 and a record low of -2.70 percent in March of 2009.
 This page provides the latest reported value for - United Kingdom Average Weekly Earnings Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Average Weekly Earnings Growth - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Office for National Statistics

-Wage Growth in the United Kingdom is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in the United Kingdom to stand at 3.40 in 12 months time.
-In the long-term, the United Kingdom Average Weekly Earnings Growth is projected to trend around 3.30 percent in 2020, according to our econometric models.
+Wage Growth in the United Kingdom is expected to be -1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Wage Growth in the United Kingdom to stand at 0.50 in 12 months time.
+In the long-term, the United Kingdom Average Weekly Earnings Growth is projected to trend around 1.60 percent in 2021 and 2.00 percent in 2022, according to our econometric models.